-While the financial loss incurred by this type of crime is not always incurred by the consumer, it can significantly traumatize the victim and take them months if not years to restore their credit and good name, and may keep them from being able to cash checks, obtain loans, or event rent an apartment.
+While the financial loss incurred by this type of crime is not always incurred by the consumer, it can significantly traumatize the victim and take them months if not years to restore their credit and good name and may keep them from being able to cash checks, obtain loans, or even rent an apartment.

 Ten Ways to Protect Yourself

 You can minimize the risk of being victimized by taking the following steps:

 - Never leave your purse or wallet unattended at work, at restaurants, at health fitness clubs, in your shopping cart, at church, at parties, etc. Never leave your purse or wallet in open view in your car, even when locked.

 - Destroy all checks immediately when you close a checking account.
 Destroy or keep in a secure place any courtesy checks that your bank or credit card company may mail you.

 - Reconcile your check and credit card statements in a timely fashion and challenge any purchases you did not make.

 - Limit the number of credit cards you have and cancel any inactive accounts.